Skip to main content

 ENV KUBIYA_API_KEY=${KUBIYA_API_KEY}

-# Copy your workflow code
+# Copy your application code

 WORKDIR /app

-CMD ["python", "workflows/main.py"]
+CMD ["python", "main.py"]

 Docker Compose